ccbeango/typoraNote/Fish/FreeBird in Fiji.md

 The pizza that was sold in a resturant on the island is very luscious.
 Although we ordered the miduim size one, it was too much.
 After that we pkayed the table tennis for a while, haha, met some of Japanese friends, we were back to Lautoka at 3:00pm.

 Great short trip!
 I was on the moon.
+### The 12th Day  Friday Aguest 26 2019
+The calss was reassigned from this week, thank god!
+My teachers were changed.
+That's very fantastic my teachers' accent and rythem sounds great.

+After class, there was nothing I can do, then just go to toppoCity for shopping with two Jpaanese friends.
+When I was back to domitory, I had a video calling with Lke, wow, she was so cute and lively, I could hear the sound of laughing all the time.
+Her personality was so good, I love to talk with her.
+We hung up in about 30 mins, cause I need help a Japanese friend to translate a letter was for his by from Japanese into Chinese.
+Certainly, we need have the support  that's talking each other in English.

+Nuonuo is going to a new college as a teacher, I hope her all the best!